 This requires nothing more than a cyclic doubly linked list (the cyclic component reduces some operations): a frame at an arbitrary location is moved to the back, or the frame at the front is moved to the back.
 With a cyclic doubly linked list, both these operations can be performed in $\Theta(1)$ time.
 For example, suppose we are reading the entries of a large array.
+As we scan the entries, each successive page is loaded into the next available frame, so we end up with a situation as we have in Figure 19-2.
+The head points to frame with the least-recently used page.

-&lt;sup>46 This section is based on and expands on §12.4 of Gary Nutt's textbook Operating Systems.
+46 This section is based on and expands on §12.4 of Gary Nutt's textbook Operating Systems.